 We’ve got a lot of planning to do, and we’re so excited to share our adventures as they unfold.
 Follow along, as we try out these incredible USA road trip plans and share our experiences!

-Get a Copy of The Open Road: 50 Best Road Trips in the USA
+Get a Copy of The Road Trip Survival Guide

 If you have any questions about the book, about road trip planning as a family, or travel in general, always feel free to leave a comment or send us a note.
 That’s what we’re here for.
 Happy traveling!